quii/mockingjay-server-two/README.md

 - MJ1 was _super_ fast, not just at spinning up, but leveraged concurrency to do the CDC checks, which was really nice
 - The error messaging in MJ1 wasn't amazing at times, especially when the CDC failed, hope to improve this.
 - MJ1 was simple becauuse it was very basic and strict, this was good but at times it meant it was unsuitable for some use-cases.
 Without turning it into a beast like Pact, I'd like to find a way of letting people add some flexibility to the way they define their contracts

+## Vague ideas

+- I think stuff that [charmedbracelet](https://github.com/charmbracelet) have written can help MJ have a friendlier UX on the command-line
+- Configuration was the real pain on MJ1.
+Will look in to using cuelang to see if it can help with this